 - Active Shooter(s) on campus

 - Hostage/barricade situation

 - Riot

 - Suspicious package with confirmation

 - Tornado

-- Fire/Explosion
+- · Fire/Explosion

-- Suspicious death
+- · Suspicious death

 - Structural damage to a College building

 - Biological threat (anthrax, etc.)

-- Significant flooding
+- · Significant flooding

-- Gas leak
+- · Gas leak

-- Hazardous materials spill, etc.
+- · Hazardous materials spill, etc.

-Immediately upon confirmation by the Director of Security that an imminent threat as reported by first responders, announced by the National Weather Service or notified by local law enforcement is real, the President of the College or his/her designee and the Vice President and Chief Operating Officer (VP/COO) or his/her designee will be notified by cell phone or in person.
+Immediately upon confirmation by the Director of Security or designee that an immediate threat as verbally reported by first responders, announced by the National Weather Service, or notified verbally by local law enforcement is real, the President of the College or designee and the Vice President and Chief Operating Officer (VP/COO) or designee will be notified by cell phone or in person.

-The VP/COO or his/her designee will determine the means of the emergency notification and will, without delay, taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond or otherwise mitigate the emergency.
+The VP/COO or designee will then determine the means of the emergency notification and will, without delay, taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement of responsible authorities, compromise efforts to assist a civilian or to contain, respond or otherwise mitigate the emergency.